GPCRs in Medicinal Chemistry

 Important further information about Evotec’s requirements for advance deliveries may be found here.

-Exhibitor Packages include full participation in the social activities and charges are below.
+Exhibitor Packages included full participation in the social activities and charges are below.

 £1,600 including one full delegate